-Idaho Power currently participates in the Power System Engineering Research Center (PSERC)-an Industry-University cooperative, drawing on university capabilities to creatively address challenges facing the electric power industry.
-It conducts research for innovative solutions to these challenges using multidisciplinary research expertise in a multi-campus work environment and facilitates the interchange of ideas and collaboration among academia, industry, and government, which also helps educate the next generation of power system engineers.
+Idaho Power continues to participate in the Power System Engineering Research Center (PSERC)-an Industry-University Cooperative Research Center, drawing on university capabilities to creatively address the challenges facing the electric power industry.
+PSERC conducts multidisciplinary research for innovative solutions to these challenges using a multicampus work environment and facilitates the interchange of ideas and collaboration among academia, industry, and government, which also helps educate the next generation of power system engineers.